top of page

 Funeral of LAC Ernest Guy Rosevaere - Armoured Car Coy HQ

-Leading Aircraftsman Ernest Guy Rosevaere (the personal driver of Wg Cdr Primrose, who commanded the Armoured Car Companies when they were set up in Baghdad in late 1922) died only two weeks after his arrival in Baghdad.
+Leading Aircraftsman Ernest Guy Rosevaere (the personal driver of Wg Cdr Primrose, who commanded the Armoured Car Companies when they were set up in Baghdad in late 1922) died only two weeks after his arrival in Baghdad and was buried at the Ma'Asker cemetery at RAF Hinaidi in Plot 3 Row D Grave 14.
 For the complete story, click HERE.

 The headstone of LAC Ernest Guy Rosevaere, who died in Baghdad and was buried at the RAF Hinaidi (Ma'Asker) Cemetery